This Creamy Maple Fudge recipe is rich, delicious and downright irresistible, the perfect treat and great for gifting too.

-I often make fudge over the holiday season but, of course, it’s a seriously tasty treat all year round.
-Last year I discovered a new to me recipe for Maple Fudge on the Canadian Living website.
-Being Canadian as well as British, I have a soft spot for anything maple flavoured, so I decided to include the recipe in some holiday baking fun with my Goddaughters, Lotte and Kimi.
+Back in 2015, I discovered a new to me Maple Fudge recipe on the Canadian Living website.
+Being Canadian as well as British, I have a soft spot for anything maple!
+I tested and adapted the recipe a little, and then decided to include the recipe in some holiday baking fun with my Goddaughters, Lotte and Kimi over Christmas 2016.

-The results were delicious.
-Of course, you have to be very careful making any kind of candy with little ones as the hot mixture can be very dangerous.
-Kimi and Lotte helped me mix the ingredients together off the heat and then took turns carefully stirring the mixture whilst I held the saucepan.
-When the mixture got close to the boil, I took over for safety reasons, keeping the kids away from the hot mixture until it had cooled to a safe temperature once again.
+Be careful.
+The fudge mixture gets really hot and it’s easy to burn yourself.
+Be extra careful making any kind of candy with little ones as the hot mixture can be very dangerous.
+When I made the recipe with Kimi and Lotte, they helped me mix the ingredients together off the heat and then took turns carefully stirring the mixture whilst I held the saucepan.
+When the mixture got close to the boil, I took over, keeping the kids away from the hot mixture until it had cooled to a safe temperature once again.

 Ingredients